ddsky/spoonacular-api-clients/objc/docs/OAIDefaultApi.md

 NSNumber* _id = 715538; // The id of the source recipe for which similar recipes should be found.
-NSNumber* number = 1; // The number of random recipes to be returned (between 1 and 100). (optional)
+NSNumber* number = 1; // The number of random recipes to be returned (between 1 and 100). (optional) NSNumber* limitLicense = true; // Whether the recipes should have an open license that allows display with proper attribution. (optional)

 OAIDefaultApi*apiInstance = [[OAIDefaultApi alloc] init];

 // Get Similar Recipes
 [apiInstance getSimilarRecipesWithId:_id
               number:number
+              limitLicense:limitLicense
           completionHandler: ^(NSObject* output, NSError* error) {
                         if (output) {
                             NSLog(@"%@", output);